loop

 The range is half open, [start, end).

-* :range-to -- same as :range, but the range is inclusive [start,
+* `:range-to` -- same as :range, but the range is inclusive [start,

 end].

-an optional (positive!) step size.
+value, and an optional (positive!) step size.

-* :down-to -- same as :down, but the range is inclusive [start, end].
+* `:down-to` -- same as :down, but the range is inclusive [start,

-* :keys -- iterate over the keys in a data structure.
+* `:keys` -- iterate over the keys in a data structure.

-* :pairs -- iterate over the key-value pairs as tuples in a data
+* `:pairs` -- iterate over the key-value pairs as tuples in a data

 structure.